chriswblake/chriswblake/README.md

 </table>

 <p align="center">
 Want to learn more?
-Check out more my projects and detailed resume at [http://blake.fyi](http://blake.fyi).
+Check out more my projects and detailed resume at <a href="http://blake.fyi">http://blake.fyi</a>.
 </p>